lilydev16/Rancid_Tomatillos/README.md

 Also on the home page, a random movie image displays on page load.
 The random image is diaplayed in the banner and provides links that navigates the user to view the random movie's details.
 The movie details "page" displays the movie's title, poster, overview, rating, and release date.

-Click here to see [Rancid Tomatillos](https://gaping-hammer.surge.sh)
+Click here to demo [Rancid Tomatillos](https://rancid-tomatillos-blue.vercel.app/).

-# Learning Goals
+# Learning Goal
 - React fundamentals
 - Build a multipage application via Router
 - Testing React components with User Acceptance Testing (UAT) & End-to-End testing